ibm-cloud-docs/EventStreams/scaling_capacity.md

 |300 MB per second (150 MB/s producing, 150 MB/s consuming)|4 TB, 8 TB, 12 TB|
 |450 MB per second (225 MB/s producing, 225 MB/s consuming)|6 TB, 12 TB|

-For additional information on capacity limitations, refer to [limits and quotas](/docs/EventStreams?topic=EventStreams-kafka_quotas#limits_enterprise).
+For additional information about capacity limitations, refer to [limits and quotas](/docs/EventStreams?topic=EventStreams-kafka_quotas#limits_enterprise).

 Throughput capacity cannot be scaled down.
-To move to a lower throughput capacity would require creating a new {{site.data.keyword.messagehub}} service instance at the lower capacity unit.
+To move to a lower throughput capacity requires creating a new {{site.data.keyword.messagehub}} service instance at the lower capacity unit.
 {: important}

 Storage capacity cannot be scaled down.
-To move to a lower storage capacity would require creating a new {{site.data.keyword.messagehub}} service instance at the lower capacity unit.
+To move to a lower storage capacity requires creating a new {{site.data.keyword.messagehub}} service instance at the lower capacity unit.
 {: important}

 ## How to scale capacity
 {: #ES_how_to_scale_capacity}

-The following steps show you how to scale-up throughput and/or storage capacity for an {{site.data.keyword.messagehub}} Enterprise plan service instance.
+The following steps show you how to scale up throughput and storage capacity for an {{site.data.keyword.messagehub}} Enterprise plan service instance.
 If you do not have an Enterprise instance, these steps will help you to create one.

-At this time, scaling-up an {{site.data.keyword.messagehub}} service instance capacity requires the use of the {{site.data.keyword.Bluemix_notm}} CLI.
+At this time, scaling up an {{site.data.keyword.messagehub}} service instance capacity requires the use of the {{site.data.keyword.Bluemix_notm}} CLI.

 To install this tool, see [install devtools](/docs/cli?topic=cli-install-devtools-manually#install-devtools-manually).

-The {{site.data.keyword.Bluemix_notm}} CLI command will use the **service-instance-update** command to update your {{site.data.keyword.messagehub}} service instance resource.
+The {{site.data.keyword.Bluemix_notm}} CLI command uses the **service-instance-update** command to update your {{site.data.keyword.messagehub}} service instance resource.
 The user ID in the account used to issue the **service-instance-** command must be assigned the same access policies that are needed when creating resources.
 See [creating resources](/docs/account?topic=account-manage_resource#creating-resources) for access requirements.

 ### During the scale-up process

-The time required to scale-up the {{site.data.keyword.messagehub}} service instance is variable.
-Both, throughput and storage, require provisioning extra infrastructure.
+The time required to scale up the {{site.data.keyword.messagehub}} service instance is variable, but under normal circumstances should not exceed 3 hours.
+Both throughput and storage require provisioning extra infrastructure.

-During this time, Kafka topic/partition add/update/delete operations will be suspended.
+During this time, the flow of Kafka data is not affected (the scaling operation is non-disruptive).
+Kafka topic and partition add, update,and delete operations are suspended.
 This ensures that the integrity of data is maintained during storage volume infrastructure scale-up operations.
-This suspension of topic/partition operations will only occur during a brief portion of the scale-up process, not the entire process.
+This suspension of topic and partition operations only occur during a brief portion of the scale-up process, not the entire process.

-Valid combinations/values for the "throughput" and "storage_size" are the following:
+Valid combinations and values for the "throughput" and "storage_size" are as follows:

 |**Throughput capacity (peak maximum)**|**"throughput" value to specify**|**Storage capacity**|**"storage_size" value to specify**|
 |----------------------------------------|-----------------------------|----------------------|------------------------------|